Why did I write this?

-One hour after that I had a university class which went close to the same.
+One hour after that I had a university class that went close to the same.
 The connection was horrible and most of the people were stuttering.
 It was better at least we were close to 40 people.

 Even though I tutor on the side I don’t have the excess budget for online classes or some fancy 100\$ subscription for something I will cancel 5 minutes after things come down.
 That is why all my suggestions are based on it.
 Here are something else you should consider as well:

 The first solution is :

 Youtube – Yes, Youtube I’m sure that you are staring at the screen in disbelief but it can really help you.
 You can make a “private” Livestream and save it for future purposes.
-Questions can be asked in the comment section which is easy to use and everybody knows how. (except me the first 3 times hosting)
+Questions can be asked in the comment section which is easy to use and everybody knows how. (except for me the first 3 times hosting)

 Hint: with a bit of advanced work you can even show your screen and camera at once but it’s a bit complicated and you can’t do it in 5-10 mins before your class.
-OBS is a software just for that and it’s free. (like free beer) It works on everything.(Even on Mac) (Link to download OBS)
+OBS is software just for that and it’s free. (like free beer) It works on everything.(Even on Mac) (Link to download OBS)

 Here you can find helpful tutorials on how to set up OBS with the most important parts of it.

 Zoom – It is made for business, but why not use it for school?
 The free plan (to my knowledge) Has a 45 minutes session and a cap of 100 people.
 The only problem here is the time and that you need to install the software to use it.
 (Link to download Zoom)

 Update: In the US a lot of schools tried to use it and things didn’t go so smoothly.
 You can see it here.
 This is why it is a good idea to have a backup plan in advance.